Ferlab-Ste-Justine/kubernetes-infrastructure-configuration/README.md

 ## Input Variables

-- endpoints: Array of external services with each entry having the following format:
+- services: Array of external services with each entry having the following format:
-  - domain: Name the service will have internally in the kubernetes cluster
+  - name: Name the service will have internally in the kubernetes cluster
-  - ip: External ip of the service
+  - ips: External ips of the service.
+To circumvent an observed bug in Terraform (on version 0.12.28), this needs to be passed in a single coma-separated string.
+  - headless: Whether kubernetes should load-balancer the service behind an intermediate ip (if false) or whether it should just handle dns and return all external ips dns queries on the service name (if true)
   - port: Port the external service can be reached at
 - secrets: Array of secrets with each entry taking the following format:
   - name: Name of the secret